Franchise Connectors

-Lack of sufficient working capital.
+Lack of working capital:

 A business enterprise, like any asset, is worth what a buyer is willing to pay.
 Buyers ask countless questions, but they are primarily concerned with a fair return on their total investment.
 In addition, prospective buyers make many judgments about market position, proprietary know-how, competitive strengths, quality of the assets, growth potential, and risks of the business.